Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity

-We first construct the Whitney decomposition with the suitable stopping condition to then prove the existence of the so-called $C^{3,\kappa}$ center manifolds $\mathcal{M}^+$ and $\mathcal{M}^-$, see Theorem \ref{thm:center_manifold}.
-After that we build in Theorem \ref{thm:center-manifold-app} the $\mathcal{M}$-normal approximation which is multivalued Lipschitz maps $\mathcal{N}^+$ and $\mathcal{N}^-$ defined on the center manifold $\mathcal{M}^+$ and $\mathcal{M}^-$, respectively, and taking values in the normal bundle of $\mathcal{M}$ which approximate the $m$-current $T$ in the desired fashion.
-After that, we provide a blowup argument in Subsection \ref{blowup} which ensures that $\mathcal{N}^\pm \equiv 0$ and hence the $m$-dimensional area minimizing current $T$ has to coincide with $\mathcal{M}^+$ in the right portion and with $\mathcal{M}^-$ in the left portion.
-This gives that any two-sided collapsed point is a two-sided regular point, i.e., Theorem \ref{thm:collapsed-is-regular}, which finishes the proof of our main theorem as aforementioned, i.e., Theorem \ref{thm:main-theorem}.
+Subsequently, we present a blowup argument in Subsection \ref{blowup}, which serves to establish that $\mathcal{N}^\pm \equiv 0$.
+As a consequence, the $m$-dimensional area minimizing current $T$ has to coincide with $\mathcal{M}^+$ in the right portion and with $\mathcal{M}^-$ in the left portion.
+This outcome establishes that any two-sided collapsed point is in fact a two-sided regular point, which is formalized as Theorem \ref{thm:collapsed-is-regular}.
+This conclusion finishes the proof of our main theorem as aforementioned, i.e., Theorem \ref{thm:main-theorem}.